seansliu/SimpleChat/README.txt

 - removeaddress: remove user from address book; each user is removed from each other's address book. removeaddress [user]

-- addressbook: check address book to see who you can privately message. addressbook
+- addressbook: check address book to see who you can privately message; when peers log out, they will be automatically removed from your address book. addressbook

 - help: list all valid commands.